openeuler-mirror/docs/content/en/docs/A-Tune/faqs.md

-# FAQs<a name="EN-US_TOPIC_0230017281"></a>
+# FAQs

-Q1: An error occurs when the  **train **command is used to train a model, and the message "training data failed" is displayed.
+## Q1: An error occurs when the  **train** command is used to train a model, and the message "training data failed" is displayed.

 Cause: Only one type of data is collected by using the  **collection **command.

 Solution: Collect data of at least two data types for training.

-Q2: The atune-adm cannot connect to the atuned service.
+## Q2: The atune-adm cannot connect to the atuned service.

 Possible cause: